-Want to read a classic but not sure you have time for something long?
-Pick up one of these eight quick classics, perfect for busy people everywhere.
-You can easily read one in a weekend!
+Want to read a classic book but not sure you have time for something long?
+Pick up one of these eight short classics, perfect for busy people everywhere.
+All of these short classic books are under 300 pages, so you can read one in a weekend!

 Note from Elsie: I’m excited to welcome my friend Anjanette to the blog today!
 She loves to read, and offered to write a guest post here while I’m taking care of my new baby.(: Anjanette lives in Alaska, which is pretty awesome, and has written a cookbook!
 Pay her site a visit, and enjoy this post with her book recommendations for busy adults.